-We ship Priority Next Day.
+We ship overnight for next day delivery.
 Seafood is shipped in insulated packaging with ice packs and/or dry ice to withstand 24-48 hours in transit (depending on the final destination).
-For additional details, please refer to our Shipping Information here
+For additional details, please refer to our Shipping Information here.

 Yes.
-Orders over $200 shipping to California get free shipping.
-Orders over $300 shipping elsewhere in the U.S. get free shipping.
-For additional details, please refer to our Shipping Information here
+Orders over $200 shipping to California earn free shipping.
+Orders over $300 shipping elsewhere in the U.S. earn free shipping.
+For additional details, please refer to our Shipping Information here.

-You may select a delivery date four days out from when your order is placed, excluding blackout dates (Sundays, Mondays, and holidays).
-If you are unable to select a preferred delivery date at check out, it is for one of three reasons:
+You may select a delivery date up to three days out from your order, excluding blackout dates (Sundays, Mondays, and holidays).
+If you are unable to select a preferred delivery date at check out, it is due to one of the following reasons:

-- or your zip code does not qualify for Saturday delivery.
+- your zip code does not qualify for Saturday delivery.

 Your seafood arrives in insulated packaging with gel ice packs and/or dry ice to withstand 24-48 hours in transit (depending on the final destination).
 Handle dry ice with care and avoid direct contact with skin.
 Feel free to reuse the gel packs!
 Dry ice is not permitted if shipping to Hawaii.